mgramin/mgramin.github.io/content/posts/rivers-and-axis.md

 ```
 -->

-We immediately visually detect three axes and three corresponding queries.
+We immediately visually detect three axis and three corresponding queries.
 This allows us to quickly and easily find out what this query does.

 In this post I use my way to build an axis (maybe not the best), surely you can find other methods for this.